interledger/rafiki/packages/documentation/src/content/docs/telemetry/overview.md

 ## Instrumentation

-Rafiki currently has three counter metrics.
-All data points (counter increases and histogram records) are exported to collection endpoints at a configurable interval (default recommended to 15s).
+Data points for all metrics (e.g. counter increases) are exported to collection endpoints at a configurable interval (default recommended to 15s).

 Currently collected metrics:

 - `transactions_total` - Counter metric
-  - Description: “Count of funded transactions”
+  - Description: “Count of funded outgoing transactions”
-  - This counter metric increases by 1 for each successfully sent transaction.
+  - This counter metric increases by 1 for each successfully funded outgoing payment resource.
+- `packet_count_prepare` - Counter metric
+  - Description: “Count of prepare packets that are sent”
+  - This counter metric increases by 1 for each prepare packet that is sent.
+- `packet_count_fulfill` - Counter metric
+  - Description: “Count of fulfill packets”
+  - This counter metric increases by 1 for each fulfill packet that is received.
+- `packet_count_reject` - Counter metric
+  - Description: “Count of reject packets”
+  - This counter metric increases by 1 for each reject packet that is received.
-- `transactions_amount` - Counter metric
+- `packet_amount_fulfill` - Counter metric
-  - Description: “Amount sent through the network”.
+  - Description: “Amount sent through the network”
   - This amount metric increases by the amount sent in each ILP packet.
 - `transaction_fee_amounts` - Counter metric
   - Description: “Fee amount sent through the network”.
   - This fee amount metric increases by the (amount sent minus amount received) for an outgoing payment.
 - `ilp_pay_time_ms` - Histogram metric
-  - Description: “Time to complete an ILP payment”
+  - Description: “Time to complete an outgoing ILP payment”
   - This histogram metric records the time taken to make an ILP payment.

-**Note**: The current implementation only collects metrics on the SENDING side of a transaction.
-Metrics for external open-payments transactions RECEIVED by a Rafiki instance in the network are not collected.